 - 24/7 live HelpLine

-- Specialized and strategic guidance from highly-trained advocates
+- Guidance and support from specially trained advocates

 All of these resources are supported by our generous community partners, donors, volunteers and the Stepping Stones Social Enterprise Projects.

-- Nearly 200 women and children stayed in the emergency shelter and transitional housing program
+- Almost 200 women and children stayed in the emergency shelter and transitional housing program

-- 98% of the women exiting our programs report not returning to their abusive partners
+- 98% of the women exiting our programs report not returning to their abusive partner

 - 100% of children over age 3 completed an individualized safety plan

-- Stepping Stones Clothing Outlet provided more than $6,200 of free clothing to over 200 area residents that were referred by social service and employment agencies for emergency clothing needs.
+- Stepping Stones Thrift provided more than $7,100 of free clothing to over 200 area residents that were referred by social service agencies for emergency clothing needs.